freedownloadhere/DayCounterMod/README.md

 - Pause / Unpause Day Counter
 - Reset GUI (Beware that this action has no sort of confirmation!)

-You can move the day counter GUI around using the command:
+(CURRENTLY REMOVED) You can move the day counter GUI around using the command:

 ```/movedaycountergui x y```